What’s my take on the brand new Rane 70? I’d be happy to share but I have to give some backstory first. [Updated December 29, 2020]

 I also own the Pioneer S9.
 Simplicity is the main thing the S9 has over the 72.
 The Rane 70 sets out to change that.

-It still has all of the connections of the 72, 2 mic inputs, 2 usb inputs for laptops and 2 usb hubs for Rane 12’s, 1/4 inch booth out, XLR main outputs etc. And everything that you really need is still available on the 70 mixer.
-It has a better layout, and white around the knobs so you can easily see where the EQ’s are and separate them from the other controls in the dark.
+The new mixer still has all of the connections of the 72: 2 mic inputs, 2 usb inputs for laptops and 2 usb hubs for Rane 12’s, 1/4 inch booth out, XLR main outputs etc. Everything that you need is still available on the 70 mixer.
+It has a cleaner layout, and white around the knobs so you can easily see where the EQs are and separate them from the other controls in the dark.

 The loop control also has dedicated buttons separate from the main pads (another place the S9 excels over the seventy-two)!
-In addition, the MAG4 crossfader is lighter and has external tension control, both of the things I disliked about the MAG3.
+In addition, the MAG4 crossfader is lighter and has external tension control, the two things I disliked about the MAG3.

-The one thing that looks like it didn’t change is that the Rane 72 is too large.
+The one thing that looks like it didn’t change is that the Rane 72 is a bit too large for my taste.
 A case to hold it and access the inputs on the back has to be deeper than most Technics 1200 cases set up battle style.
 If that’s the only thing they didn’t change I can live with that.

-For the time being, I go back and forth between the 72 and Pioneer S9 because I can’t determine which I truly like best.
-I can’t wait to get my hands on the 70 mixer to find out if I’ll be a 100% proud Rane owner again.
+For the time being, I go back and forth between the Rane Seventy-Two and Pioneer S9 because I can’t determine which I truly like best.
+All these changes show me the inMusic owned Rane brand is truly listening to its audience, and that’s a great sign.
+I’m looking forward to getting my hands on the 70 mixer to find out if I’ll be a 100% proud Rane owner again.